Tuolumne City, California: In popular culture

+The Sheriff of Tuolumne (1911) was a short made by the Selig Polyscope Company.
+It starred Hobart Bosworth and Bessie Eyton and was directed by Francis Boggs.

 In 1951, scenes of the western High Noon, starring Gary Cooper, were filmed in Tuolumne.
 Cooper's Will Kane went to St. Joseph's Church to solicit help from the townspeople.

+Location filming for the movie Silver City (1951) occurred in Tuolumne.

 The town is featured prominently in the Highway To Heaven 1985 TV episode "Plane Death".

 California Historical Landmark

 Summersville is a California Historical Landmark.

 California Historical Landmark number 407 reads:

 NO. 407 SUMMERSVILLE (TUOLUMNE) - The area's first non-Indian settlers, the Franklin Summers family, arrived in 1854 and built a log cabin a half mile west of this spot, the geographical center of East Belt Placer Gold Rush from 1856 to 1857.
 In 1858, James Blakely discovered the first quartz lode half a mile east of here and named it 'Eureka.'
 The mine became the nucleus of the town of Summersville, which was later called Carters and finally became Tuolumne.
 Other mining towns lively in gold rush days were Long Gulch, two miles south, and Cherokee, two miles north.